MicrosoftDocs/msix-docs/msix-src/app-installer/app-installer-security-features.md

 **EnableMsixAllowedZones**

-By default, *EnableMsixAllowedZones* is enabled.
-If not defined, or set to "1", the App Installer will verify URL domains are allowed prior to opening the application.
+If *EnableMsixAllowedZones* is enabled (set to "1"), you will have the option to override whether App Installer allows a Security Zone or not.

 Enabled: <code>'HKLM:\Software\Policies\Microsoft\Windows\AppInstaller" EnableMsixAllowedZones=1'</code>